juancat78/Potential_Talents_NLP/README.md

 - **FastText** is particularly useful for datasets with rare or misspelled job titles due to its subword-level modeling, though direct evaluation metrics were not available.

 ## Main Files

-- **`notebook.ipynb`**: Jupyter Notebook containing the code and methodology used for this project.
+#Potential_Talents.ipynb: Jupyter Notebook containing the full implementation of the project, including data preprocessing, embedding model comparisons, similarity computations, re-ranking logic with "star candidates", and evaluation using metrics such as Precision@10 and nDCG@10.

-- **`requirements.txt`**: The dependencies required to run the notebook.
+README.txt: This document provides a comprehensive overview of the project, including its objectives, methodologies (embedding models used, similarity comparison via cosine distance, re-ranking approach, and filtering), key results, and instructions for setup and execution.

-(Note: The original dataset in `.csv` format is not included due to confidentiality agreements.)
+Note: The original dataset used in this project is not included in the repository due to confidentiality agreements.

 ## Installation